Moon Knight: Superpowers

 During the time that Moon Knight adopted golden and ivory weapons (symbolizing his status as the Fist of Khonshu), his strength, endurance, and reflexes would increase depending on the phases of the moon, operating on a superhuman level during a full moon night.
 Even during a new moon, he can lift several hundred pounds.
 Although some believed this superhuman strength had nothing to do with Khonshu and was the result of self-hypnosis, it is now known that Khonshu is real and is directly connected to Marc Spector.
 Khonshu later removed this power from Moon Knight as punishment for disobedience and has never returned it.

 After the "Serpent War", Marc's patron deity Khonshu opted to further empower his champion on Earth with all new abilities in preparation for the rise of Mephistopheles.
 By giving his herald the lion share of the moon supremacy's power; Marc would be endowed with all the abilities of his namesake as the Fist of Khonshu along with a couple others outside of the criteria.
 He is granted the transformational capability to change to and from his costumed identity at will, on top of powers over lunar effects such as creating astral rock formations consisting of planetary orbital satellites, raising and commanding the dead; mummies loyal to his divinity, lunar empowerment under the supermoon created by Khonshu's will and the ability to survive unaided in the cold recesses of space without life support.
 These powers gave Moon Knight enough raw might to battle and defeat the world's most powerful heroes, the Avengers.

-For a brief time, Moon Knight became a host avatar for the immortal Phoenix Force, the cosmological raptor that governs life, death and rebirth throughout the universe and potentially the multiverse.
+For a brief time, Moon Knight became a host avatar for the Phoenix Force, a cosmic force that governs life, death and rebirth throughout the universe and potentially the multiverse.
 Possessing all the typical skills and abilities of an Avatar to the cosmic entity regarding cosmic pyrokinesis, telekinesis, flight, etc.

-Moon Knight's identities

-As mentioned above, Moon Knight has dissociative identity disorder.
-The following are his known identities: